 Now that you know what improvements to skip or focus on, it’s time to create a plan.
 Explore your home and write down some ideas, then pick the ones that add value.
 When your home sells for a higher price, you’ll be glad you did.

-If you would like referrals to our partners that provide remodeling work, design, etc please don't hesitate to ask!
+If you would like referrals to our partners that provide remodeling work, lending, design, etc please don't hesitate to ask!